 Even if I continue to wander, it will echo strongly and deep in my heart, forever and ever…

 "Onii-chan… onii-chan…!
 Stop daydreaming, onii-chan!"

 It was his sister's voice that shook him from his reverie, just like the day he had first woken up.
-Kirigaya Kazuto blinked and sighed and looked up at a sky that was no longer a product of pixels and vapid dreams.
+Kirigaya Kazuto blinked and sighed and looked up at a sky that was no longer a product of pixels and ebullient dreams.

 "I'm fine, Sugu."

-There were some things in this real world that he wondered if he would ever get used to.
+There were some things in this real world he wondered if he would ever get used to.

 It was all in the little things, like how he still tried to bring up a menu when he was changing his clothes or how he never knew what to do with wrappers or crumbs.
 Even the desire to go to the toilet or waking in the morning with a stuffy feeling between his legs was mildly disorientating.
 Not that he had ever missed that.

 He watched her kendo matches whenever he had the opportunity.
-She had always, he remembered, been a strong and fit young girl, and now in the span of two years she had become a national quarter-finalist.
+She had always been a strong and fit young girl, he remembered, and now in the span of two years she had become a national quarter-finalist.

 If Suguha had made mistakes, she had covered them skilfully.
 She moved with a natural agility and grace that perhaps surpassed the speed-enhanced combo-moves in SAO.
 "You would've given Heathcliff a run for his money," he told her, unable to stop the erratic twinge in his chest as he said that.
 Suguha blushed; she had never really known how to take compliments, even when they were children.